Forty-three years ago in India, I stumbled across a man who would change my life forever. Meeting him was like looking in a mirror at my own destiny.

-I could see what was flowering in him what was still lying dormant as a seed in me.
-Hearing him speak was like listening to the music of a mountain stream as he gave words to my innermost thoughts and feelings.
-His name was Bhagwan Shree Rajneesh.
-He was to become my spiritual master.
+I could see what was flowering in him what was something still lying dormant as a seed in me.
+Hearing him speak was like listening to music of a mountain stream as he gave words to my innermost thoughts and feelings.
+His name was Bhagwan Shree Rajneesh and he was to become my spiritual master.

-On March 28, 1976, he gave me “sannyas” and new name, Anand Milarepa, explaining that Milarepa was a yogi/saint who lived in Tibet during the tenth century AD and that I find the book called “The One Hundred Thousand Songs of Milarepa” and tune into it.
+On March 28, 1976, he gave me “sannyas” and new name: Anand Milarepa.
+He explained that Milarepa was a yogi/saint who lived in Tibet during the tenth century AD and that I should find the book called “The One Hundred Thousand Songs of Milarepa” and tune into it.

 On January 19, 1990, the master left-his-body.
-Shortly before, he dropped his name, asking that people refer to him simply as “Osho”, a word used to describe someone who has become one with the oceanic experience of existence.
-Since this time, my connection with him has deepened and expanded.
-His light shines throughout my inner and outer world like a rainbow — always bringing new insights, new understandings and greater ecstasies.
-My disciplehood has become what he himself would call a “Great Affair” – a love affair with the whole Existence.
+Shortly before this, he dropped his name and asked people to refer to him simply as, “Osho”: a word used to describe someone who has become one with the oceanic experience of existence.
+Since this time, my connection with him (or should I say myself) has both deepened and expanded.
+By this I mean his light shines throughout my inner and outer world like a rainbow — always bringing new insights, new understandings, and greater ecstasies.
+My disciplehood has become what he himself would call a Great Affair: a love affair with the whole of Existence.

 Osho continues to be the greatest inspiration in my life.
 I am and will be forever grateful to him.
-To this day, I experience him at the core level of my being.
-The longing that took me to his feet so many years before continues to take me ever deeper within myself.
-It is an eternal voyage of self discovery.
+To this day, I experience him at the core of my being.
+The longing that took me to his feet so many years before continues to take me ever deeper within myself: an eternal voyage of self discovery.